redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `decode`

 Decodes an encoded string target according to a chosen scheme and returns the result as a byte array.
-When mapping the result to a JSON field the value should be cast to a string using the method [`string`][method.string], or encoded using the method [`encode`][methods.encode], otherwise it will be base64 encoded by default.
+When mapping the result to a JSON field the value should be cast to a string using the method [`string`][methods.string], or encoded using the method [`encode`][methods.encode], otherwise it will be base64 encoded by default.

 Available schemes are: `base64`, `hex`, `ascii85`, `z85`.